Skip to main content

 It’s important to do your research when creating a school list to ensure you will get accepted into at least one school that you’d be happy to attend.
 If you apply to only your safety schools, for example, you’ll run the risk of not being challenged enough and growing bored in college.
 If you apply to only reach schools, you might not get accepted to any of the schools on your list.

-We recommend that students apply to 8-12 schools, with 25% being safety schools, 40% being target schools, and 35% being reach schools.
+We recommend that students apply to around 8-12 schools, with 25% being safety schools, 40% being target schools, and 35% being reach schools.
 One easy way to make sure you have a healthy school list is to search for schools based on your personal acceptance rate, not the average acceptance rate.

 We’ve made this process simpler by allowing you to calculate your personal chances and then filter through hundreds of schools based on these chances using our School Hub.
 It’s all free, you just need to be logged in to filter for your chances.